 Hoptree is a very versatile shrub that can adapt to many different growing conditions and doesn’t require much maintenance to keep it healthy.
 It typically needs only minimal pruning each year.
 And the shrub doesn’t have any serious issues with pests or diseases.
 It is notably deer resistant, yet its seeds provide food for birds and other wildlife.

 When planting, be sure to select a site that has good soil drainage and can accommodate the mature size of the shrub.
-While mature shrubs are hardy, young shrubs should be protected from late frosts in the spring with a burlap sheet or other cover.
 In general, plan to water your hoptree during dry spells and feed it annually.

 Hoptree shrubs growing in shady conditions have moderate to low water needs.
 On the contrary, hoptree shrubs that get a lot of sun should have evenly moist (but not soggy) soil.
 The shrub does have some drought tolerance.
 So when grown in partial sunlight conditions, you’ll likely only have to water during prolonged dry spells or very hot temperatures.
 However, the soil on young hoptree shrubs should be kept consistently moist as they develop their root systems.